miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 it on live-reload in your FastHTML app to get something there to always talk to, not needing to pay OpenAI every time.
 Give that webpage personality!

+## Tackling AI Efficiency Is Not Top Priority Tonight

 Hmmm, okay.
 So next steps?
 Flow that AI water into the URD of CRUD?
 That's a logical next step, but tedious and a violation of the 80/20 rule.
 The ability to demonstrate an AI's ability to toggle a record's todo/done field after having seen it just create a record on demand isn't worth picking the daisies.
 There's better things for tonight, like finishing the very cool link graph visualizer.

+## Overcoming Procrastination with Small Wins Tonight

 The reality of seeing Link Graph Visualizer and Content Gap Analysis in the Apps menu bar is really making this thing feel like a reality.
 To kickstart that